John Hurt (chaplain): Franco-American Alliance Sermon

 After the American victory against British General John Burgoyne at Saratoga, New York, American delegates to France were successful in securing an alliance between the two nations.
 The announcement of this alliance inspired American patriots to continue fighting and the occasion was marked by speeches and other celebrations.
 Chaplains were instrumental in giving speeches to celebrate the alliance.
 These speeches promoted patriotism and optimism about the righteousness of their rebellion.
 John Hurt gave one of the most impassioned speeches on the alliance.
 An excerpt from one of Hurts speeches is a follows:

-"By wisdom of our councils, and the magnanimous perseverance of our troops, during three campaigns, we have at length received the most manifest tokens of divine approbation; and now, by the alliance of a great and warlike European power, we stand in a situation that bids defiance to our enemies - a situation which affords the fairest prospect - the blessings of PEACE, LIBERTY, and SAFETY, the end of our warfare.
+"By wisdom of our councils, and the perseverance of our troops, during three campaigns, we have at length received the most manifest tokens of divine approbation; and now, by the alliance of a great and warlike European power, we stand in a situation that bids defiance to our enemies - a situation which affords the fairest prospect - the blessings of peace, liberty, and safety, the end of our warfare.
 For these ye fought, for these, ye bled -and not in vain!
 But through form the goodness of our cause the wisdom of our councils, the abilities of our generals, the courage of our troops, the strength of our armies, as well as our foreign alliances, we now have the most reasonable hope of establishing America freedom; yet it is a truth which reason and experience, as well as religion, teach us, that the race is not always to the swift, nor the battle to the strong; that the event of all things is in the hand of God, and more especially the fate of nations is weighed and determined by him.